-Research and development expenditures in the iVideo platforms have been given priority over other venture builder investments.
-As a result, the development of bconix, ZETZ, and our other venture builder apps and platforms described below have been deferred.
+Research and development expenditures for the iVideo platforms have been given priority over other venture builder investments.
+As a result, the development of some of our other venture builder apps and platforms described below have been deferred.
 The Company is limiting its investment in new venture builder apps and platforms to the level dictated by its free cash flow from operations until it determines that the time is right to raise additional capital.